 Low levels of vitamin D increase your risk of risk.
 According to one study, low levels of vitamin D doubles the risk of stroke in Caucasians.
 Vitamin D levels can be increased with exposure to sun, supplementation, or by eating vitamin D-fortified foods.

 Strokes typically occur without any warning at all, so prevention is critical.

 If you want to avoid suffering from stroke, consuming a variety of whole, plant-based foods and eating fewer animal products and processed foods, along with exercise, getting enough sleep, releasing excess weight, and staying positive can go a long way in helping you achieve this goal.

-And if you have high blood pressure, you can lower it with these heart-healthy foods.
+And if you have high blood pressure, these foods may be able to help you.